Viima-R/ParkkiRadio/Documentation/Memos/weekly_reports.md

 # Week 12

-We are pacing up and checking progress two times this week, on tuesday and friday.
+We are pacing up and checking progress twice this week, on tuesday and friday.

 ## TO/DO